LeslieGoldsmith/ed/README.md

 The variable `.ed.ED` controls the OS editor invoked by `ed`.
 By default, under Windows `ed` uses Notepad++; there is no default editor for Linux.

-The variable `.ed.TABS` controls with width of a tab stop in `qed`.
+The variable `.ed.TABS` controls the width of a tab stop in `qed`.
+The value of this setting must agree with the OS UI window interface that you are using.
 By default, tabs are set to 8.

 # Acknowledgement